 A Day The Lord Hath Made: Talib Kweli And His Toxic Mediocrity Got Tossed From Twitter; Celebration Ensues

 Talib Kweli has been nothing if not a massive internet troll and harasser of anyone who disagrees with him even slightly.
 That includes and is not limited to any Black woman who speaks up.
-Over the past two weeks, Kweli has been in an unending crusade against one Black woman and everyone has been fed up.
+Over the past two weeks, Kweli has been in an unending crusade against one Black woman by the name of Maya Monroe and everyone has been fed up.
 The argument started with Kweli acting like he was defending his “wife,” but she went on Instagram to clarify the fact that she hasn’t been with him for years and she doesn’t stand with his brand of misogyny.

 Then, out of the blue, Kweli’s Twitter account was taken away and he had this poor explanation for it: